dashuskycode/alce-docker-vnc/README.md

 # alce-docker-vnc
-Astra Linux Common Edition 2.12 with Fly desktop Environment as a docker container.
+Astra Linux Common Edition 2.12 with Fly desktop Environment as a docker container, spiced up with bugs and depression.
 I don't know any reason why someone would need this.

+Use privileged mode.